Protect Democracy: Activities

+Accountability of candidates and elected officials

 Protect Democracy advocates for maintaining a strong separation between the White House and the Justice Department.
 In 2020, the group collected letters from hundreds of DOJ alumni, calling for former Attorney General William Barr to step down.
 The DOJ alumni also claimed the Mueller report presented enough evidence to charge former President Donald Trump with obstruction of justice.

 Protect Democracy has criticized both Democrats and Republicans over resisting congressional oversight.
 In 2021, the group represented 66 former members of Congress, including two dozen Republicans, challenging Trump’s efforts to block the January 6th Select Committee from accessing his presidential records.
 During the 2020 election, Bassin urged then-candidate Joe Biden to reverse course after declaring he would defy a subpoena if called to testify in Trump’s first impeachment.
 Biden eventually backed off his comments.

 Following the January 6th Capitol riots, Protect Democracy represented Capitol Police officers suing Trump under the Klan Act for his role in inciting the crowd.
 In February 2022, the Court denied Trump’s motion to dismiss the case.
 In an amicus brief filed in the case, the DOJ rejected Trump’s claim to have blanket immunity from civil liability for his conduct in office.
+In December 2023, a three-judge panel of the D.C.
+Circuit ruled that Trump was not immune from prosecution for his actions on January 6.

 Protect Democracy also represented Lt.
 Col. Alexander Vindman in a case against former Trump aides and allies, accusing them of intimidating and retaliating against him for testifying against Trump during his first impeachment.

+The group sued the 2016 Trump campaign on behalf of Jessica Denson, a former Trump campaign staffer, in an attempt to invalidate the non-disclosure agreements (NDAs) that she and other staffers were made to sign.
+Denson got her own NDA overturned in 2021, and two years later, a judge ruled that her victory extends to all who signed the NDA.